 She continues to stay active through recreational sports and spending time off grid exploring the outdoors.

 Karen has always worked extensively with sports teams at various levels including; Premier Rugby, Jr A Football, Canadian Field Hockey, as well as extensive involvement with lacrosse.
-She served as head therapist for Coquitlam Adanacs Sr A's for 12 years and as chief physiotherapist for Team Canada's lacrosse team during both the 2007 & 2011 World Indoor Lacrosse Championships.
+She served as head therapist for Coquitlam Adanacs Sr A's for 12 years and as chief physiotherapist for Team Canada's lacrosse team during both the 2007, 2011 & 2019 World Indoor Lacrosse Championships.
 She served as a head physiotherapist for several years with The On-Field Clinic, specializing in sports specific rehab of pro and amateur athletes.
-Karen is a consultant and head physiotherapist for the Police Academy at The Justice Institute of B.C.
+Karen has served as a consultant in Injury Prevention for the Police Academy at JIBC since 2004.

 Karen enjoys staying active in her free time with running, hiking, biking, swimming and yoga.
 Check out Karen's blog posts.